You are here

 Language Instruction Services FAQ & Use Cases

-1. What assessment score should I use to submit a student's English language proficiency code?
-In general, submit a student's English language proficiency code based on the prior year's assessment.
-If a student is a newly-identified English learner, their proficiency code should be based on the current year's assessment, as no prior assessment exists.
+• In general, submit a student's English language proficiency code based on the prior year's assessment.
+If a student is a newly identified English Learner, their proficiency code should be based on the current year's assessment, as no prior assessment exists.
+Student proficiency codes should be updated at the end of the school year.

-2. What do I need to submit for English learners who are now proficient?
-English language learners who are now proficient (EL code 6) are monitored for two years on content achievement, but do not receive English language instruction services.
+• English Learners who are now proficient (EL code 6) are monitored for two years on content achievement, but do not receive English language instruction services.
 Because of this, you do not need to submit the language instruction service or the begin and end dates for these students.
 Instead:

 1. For students in their first or second year of monitoring, submit the student's English language proficiency code (based on the prior year's assessment), the year the assessment was administered, and whether the student is in year 1 or year 2 of monitoring.

 3. What do I submit if a parent refuses EL services for their child?
-Submit "Refusal for Services" as the language instruction service.

 4. How do I assess a student who I think might qualify for EL services?
 To identify EL students, districts and participating Choice schools are expected to follow the statewide standardized procedures for identifying English learners which includes the use of the Wisconsin Home Language Survey (HLS) and appropriate screeners as outlined in the DPI EL policy handbook.

 5. How do I know which Language Instructional Education Program is the right one to offer my students?
-Please visit the DPI Language Instruction Services page for a wealth of information on the many programs available.

 Return to top